-On 15 June 2018, the Company's shareholders approved a Special Resolution providing for a Management Stock Option Plan, in the framework of a Management Incentive Program.
+On 29 April 2020, the Company's shareholders approved the revised Special Resolution, dated initially on 14 June 2018 and revised later on 25 April 2019, stating the provision of a Management Stock Option Plan, as part of a Management Incentive Program.

-The Plan mainly targets members of the Group's senior management team (except the CEO) and is intended to further align the interests of such Beneficiaries with those of the Company's shareholders.
-The plan duration of 4 years and comprises the following:
+The Program mainly targets members of the Group's senior management team (except the CEO) and is intended to further align the interests of such Beneficiaries with those of the Company's shareholders.
+The Program comprises the following:

-- award of up to 400,000 shares in the Company to the Beneficiaries, free of charge, with annual vesting (i.e. 1/4 vests at the end of each year) and subject to relevant performance indicators to be determined by the Board of Directors; and - b) award of stock options to the Beneficiaries (the Options), with annual vesting (i.e. 1/4 vests at the end of each year), subject to relevant performance indicators to be determined by the Board of Directors, in the following amounts: - up to 400,000 Options at a strike price of 20 RON (i.e. that is, under 20 RON the value of options is nil); - up to 500,000 Options at a strike price of 30 RON; and - up to 600,000 Options at a strike price of 40 RON.
+- a) award of up to 500,000 shares in the Company to the Beneficiaries, free of charge, subject to relevant performance indicators to be determined by the Board of Directors; and - b) award of stock options to the Beneficiaries (the Options), subject to relevant performance indicators to be determined by the Board of Directors, in the following amounts: - up to 500,000 Options at a strike price of 20 RON (i.e. that is, under 20 RON the value of options is nil); - up to 625,000 Options at a strike price of 30 RON; and - up to 750,000 Options at a strike price of 40 RON.